sdcondon/FlUnit/README.md

 ## Plans

-_NB: If anyone cares - got distracted with real-world stuff, and some messing about with my AI projects.
-Hence the estimate push-back.._

 Proper issue tracking would be overkill at this point, so just a bullet list to organise my thoughts:

 - General ongoing:
   - Take some cues from the vstest adapter for mstest - what am I missing regarding debugging, parallelisation, test attachments, instrumentation, filtering etc?
 - Specific, highest-priority first:
+  - *(Jan)* More settings:
-  - *(Jan)* Add in initial test settings - initial settings likely to include allowing specification of strategy for result naming and duration records (both of which currently make some "sensible" decisions which may not be appropriate in all situations).
+    - for specification of strategy for result naming and duration records (both of which currently make some "sensible" decisions which may not be appropriate in all situations).
-  - *(Jan)* Look into parallelisation.
-Partition configuration likely to be trait based (e.g. allow specification of a trait name - all tests with same value won't run in parallel).
-Also may provide more powerful trait specification as part of this (e.g. specify single trait at assembly level to give all tests a trait for their class/prop name).
+    - for parallel partitioning - likely to be trait based (e.g. allow specification of a trait name - all tests with same value won't run in parallel).
+Also want to allow for by class name and namespace - whether thats treated as a special case or if we hook this into trait system is TBD.
-  - *(Jan)* QoL: Support custom test case labelling - `ToString()` of the prereqs only helpful when this yields something other than the type name..
-Perhaps `WithResultLabels`?
-Perhaps somehow support IFormatProviders for test cases (thus making it easy to specify with test settings)?
-Needs careful thought..
   - *(Feb)* V1 diligence & release
     - Get some performance benchmarks in place
     - Any required "doing it properly" stuff in the test adapter.